 Reducing the Lactose Content of Kefir

-Many people are finding that they are lactose intolerant and need to keep their lactose consumption to a minimum or avoid it all together.
+Some people find that they are lactose intolerant and need to keep their lactose consumption to a minimum or avoid it all together.
 Others are simply trying to keep their overall sugar intake in check.

 Whatever the case, you may be wondering what the lactose content of kefir is.